The world's largest online rugby store

 How do I choose the right rugby ball for me?

-Measuring 275mm in length and having a girth of 545mm, the Size 4 rugby ball is recommended for players aged 10 to 14, including junior and youth levels.
+Size 4 – Recommended for ages 10 to 14, including most junior and youth levels.

 What is a replica rugby ball?